Emergency Medical Services for Children Program

 What We Are Achieving

-As a Level One Pediatric Trauma Center designated by the D.C. government and the American College of Surgeons, Children’s National is uniquely positioned to handle injured patients who are victims of trauma.
+As a Level One Pediatric Trauma Center designated by the D.C. government and the American College of Surgeons, Children’s National is uniquely positioned to handle injured patients who are survivors of trauma.
 This designation, along with D.C.
-Fire and Emergency Medical Services’ protocols, define which patients should be transported to Children’s, creating a standardized system for care for such patients in D.C.
+Fire and Emergency Medical Services’ protocols, define which patients should be transported to Children’s National, creating a standardized system for care for such patients in D.C.

 The EMSC Program has advocated ensuring that our D.C.
 Fire and Emergency Medical Services (FEMS) ambulances are all prepared to handle pediatric trauma.
 Children’s National emergency department physicians visit firehouses to check and see if they have pediatric versions of their equipment.
 While there, we describe how children aren’t just simply tiny adults and require equipment that is specialized to their size.
 We encourage firehouses and D.C.
 FEMS to make sure equipment such as correct needle gauges, pediatric c-collars for immobilization, pediatric papoose boards, pediatric defibrillator pads and other emergency equipment suitable for children is available on ambulances.